 Bai Tu Long Bay

 Bai Tu Long Bay is situated behind Halong Bay and offers similar types of limestone island views.
 It’s not as famous as Halong thus having way fewer boats and much clearer waters.
 It’s located quite a far though so cruises to it would generally be more expensive.
 If budget is not your concern, the Bai Tu Long Bay is definitely worth a visit, maybe even more beautiful than Halong Bay!

 My boat requirements were simple – a junk boat(to have more authentic experience) and clean cabins.

 As for the crew, I had no expectations whatsoever, but I hoped to find a non-pushy staff that won’t ask for tips every 15 mins.

-My research led to Phoenix Cruise which seemed to tick all the boxes.
+My research led to Dragonfly Cruise which seemed to tick all the boxes.
 Since my additional google research on them found nothing fishy, the Halong Bay cruise was booked!

 Halong Bay Overnight Cruise – Day 1

 The first day started with a pick up from my Hanoi hotel at 8 AM.
 The van was comfortable enough, and my guide had understandable English (something quite rare in Vietnam).

-At noon we arrived at the Halong Bay harbor and boarded the Phoenix ship.
-We were previously consulted what type of cabin we want – 2 single beds, a double bed or a single cabin (yes, Phoenix cruise offer solo cabins too!).
+At noon we arrived at the Halong Bay harbor and boarded the Dragonfly ship.
+We were previously consulted what type of cabin we want – 2 single beds, a double bed or a single cabin (yes, Dragonfly cruise offer solo cabins too!).

 In about an hour, we were invited to lunch.
 Our group was of 12 people divided into two tables.
 Each table got more than five dishes fitting all dietary requirements.
 There was chicken, pork, seafood and tofu dishes, alongside Vietnamese salads and traditional North-Vietnamese sauces.